hadley/adv-r/Documenting-functions.md

       unrowname(df[ord, ])
     }

 To convert roxygen comments to the official `.Rd` files, we'll use `devtools::document()`.
-Like the other devtools functions you've seen so far, it takes a package directory as it's first argument, and if you omit it, it will use the current working directory.
+Like the other devtools functions you've seen so far, it takes a package directory as its first argument, and if you omit it, it will use the current working directory.

 This produces an `.Rd` file in the `man/` directory: